Skip to main content

 Bottled water recommended, especially on outer islands

-While tap water may be safe in main urban areas like Kolonia (Pohnpei) and Weno (Chuuk), bottled water is recommended for travelers, particularly on outer atolls.
-Check with your accommodation about local water quality.
+Tap water may be fine in the main towns of Kolonia (Pohnpei) and Weno (Chuuk), but stick to bottled water on the outer atolls.
+Ask your accommodation about the local supply.

 MEDIUM